-- Fort Madison Village: Located near Walton's Ford and the site of the Tugalo Town Village of the Cherokees, modern Fort Madison is situated on the banks of the Tugalo River, and emerged following the completion of the Airline Railroad in 1873. - Horseshoe Robinson House: Home of the Revolutionary War hero 'Horseshoe' Robinson located a few miles from Westminster on Horseshoe Bridge Road.. - Ramey's Mill: A water-powered gristmill located on Cobb's Bridge Road, west of Westminster.
-The mill is currently inoperable. - Pleasant Grove (Block) Church and School: This church and school, located at the intersection of Dr. Johns Road and Blackjack Road, near Westminster, takes its name from the "blockhouse" fort that served the congregation in its early history.
-Though the original blockhouse is long gone, the existing structures, particularly the adjacent one-room schoolhouse, are excellent examples of turnof-the-century design. - Retreat Baptist Church: This church was built about 1834, located on South Retreat Road, near Westminster.
-This wooden structure contains original brickwork and stained glass windows. - Center Church: One of the earliest churches in the area, Center Church is located on Highway 24 between the Oakway and Tokeena communities. - Westminster's Abby/Retreat Streets area is home to many structures exhibiting 19th Century architecture, including the Westminster Presbyterian Church, and the Ballenger, Grubbs, and McCormick houses.
+- Fort Madison Village: Located near Walton's Ford and the site of the Tugalo Town Village of the Cherokees, modern Fort Madison is situated on the banks of the Tugalo River, and emerged following the completion of the Airline Railroad in 1873. - Ramey's Mill: A waterpowered gristmill located on Cobb's Bridge Road, west of Westminster.
+The mill is currently inoperable.

+- Horseshoe Robinson House: Privately owned, the home of Revolutionary War hero 'Horseshoe' Robinson is located a few miles from Westminster on Horseshoe Bridge Road. - Pleasant Grove (Block) Church and School: This church and school, located at the intersection of Dr. Johns Road and Blackjack Road, near Westminster, takes its name from the "blockhouse" fort that served the congregation in its early history.
+Though the original blockhouse is long gone, the existing structures, particularly the adjacent oneroom schoolhouse, are excellent examples of turn-ofthe-century design.

+• Retreat Presbyterian Church: Established about 1851, the church is located on South Retreat Road, near Westminster.
+This wooden structure contains original brickwork and stained glass windows.

+• Center Church: One of the earliest churches in the area, Center Church is located on Highway 24 between the Oakway and Tokeena communities.

+• Westminster's Abby/Retreat Streets area is home to many structures exhibiting 19th Century architecture, including the Westminster Presbyterian Church, and the Ballenger, Grubbs, and McCormick houses.
 The town, incorporated in 1875, is the westernmost municipality in Oconee County.